-Cambridge English Language

-Assessment worked with the

-Malaysian Ministry of Education to

-evaluate the learning, teaching and

-assessment of English, together with

-levels of language proficiency, from

-pre-school to pre-university levels.
+Cambridge Assessment English has worked with the Ministry of Education to evaluate the learning, teaching and assessment of English in schools in Malaysia.
+At the same time, we tested language proficiency from pre-school to pre-university across the four skills using a mixture of online and face-toface modes of delivery.